 Miami Valley Ride Finder is designed to provide contact information as well as general information about public and non-profit transportation providers in and around the Miami Valley.

-The Regional Transportation Council was formed to improve transportation options for seniors, people with disabilities and low-income individuals, in part by implementing the recommendations of the Regional Public Transit – Human Services Transportation Coordination Plan and the Update of that Plan.
+The Human Services Transportation Council was formed to improve transportation options for seniors, people with disabilities and low-income individuals, in part by implementing the recommendations of the Regional Public Transit – Human Services Transportation Coordination Plan.

 The Council meets quarterly to provide input on making specialized transportation improvements and to share information concerning transportation for non-drivers.
 The committee is open to public, private and non-profit transportation providers, as well seniors and individuals with disabilities and advocates for those groups This Council discusses the transportation needs of the populations identified above and makes recommendations on how to meet those needs in a coordinated fashion.